-You’re usually looking at producing a 5-10 page deliverable that takes an in depth look at an indvidual topic.
+You’re usually looking at producing a 5-10 page deliverable that takes an in-depth look at an individual topic.
 To produce a great white paper and command higher pay rates you’re going to need to spend a good deal of time researching the subject and interviewing industry experts.

 It’s all worth it though as many good white paper writers charge in the $4000 – $6000 region per deliverable.

 There’s a lot of very poor press releases out there making this a market with incredible potential.

 Press releases are used to communicate exciting news to the outside world.
 Most often you’ll find news of company expansions, top level new hires, mergers and the like.